node-saml/passport-saml/README.md

 ## Subject confirmation validation

-When configured (turn `validateInResponseTo` to `true` in the Passport-SAML config), the `InResponseTo` attribute will be validated.
+When configured (turn `validateInResponseTo` to `always` or `ifPresent` in the Passport-SAML config), the `InResponseTo` attribute will be validated.
 Validation will succeed if Passport-SAML previously generated a SAML request with an id that matches the value of `InResponseTo`.

 Also note that `InResponseTo` is validated as an attribute of the top level `Response` element in the SAML response, as well as part of the `SubjectConfirmation` element.